CPA and Attorney Referral

 Process Follow-Through

-Coordination and communication bridge between professional and client.
+A coordination bridge is built between professional and client.

 Clear Limits

 BizHouston / Orsa Consulting LLC is not a law firm, accounting firm or CPA.
-We do not provide tax advice, legal advice, personal case evaluation or financial planning.
-Working with licensed professionals is required for these matters.
+It does not provide legal advice, tax advice, financial or investment advice, or personal case evaluation.
+This content is not legal, tax, financial or investment advice.
+You must work with licensed professionals for these matters, and the final assessment must be made by the relevant licensed professional.

 Frequently Asked Questions